gladisor/Reinforcement-Learning-Applied-To-Metamaterial-Design/README.md

 ## Demo

 <p>These are examples of episodes of the trained DDPG (left) and DDQN (right) algorithms controling the positioning of 4 cylinder from a random configuration to one which produces low TSCS.
-The episodes start from initial random configurations.
 Both algorithms were trained for 8000 episodes to minimize the root mean square (RMS) of TSCS across a range of wavenumbers from 0.45-0.35 ka.</p>
 <p align="center">
 	<img src="https://github.com/gladisor/TSCSProject/blob/tristan/images/ddpg4cyl0.45-0.35-8000decay.gif" width="300">
 	<img src="https://github.com/gladisor/TSCSProject/blob/tristan/images/ddqn4cyl0.45-0.35-8000decay.gif" width="300">